 Another great use for the new Promote my Content tool is finding forums or active communities in your niche.
 These forums don’t have to be huge, just someplace with a cozy feel where you fit in.
 Interact, help people, build real relationships, go to meetups or conferences, and meet the people in person.
 Only then start talking about your business, find some who are interested and make them feel like they’re part of the team, get their feedback, ask them about some SEO steps, techniques and search startup strategies that worked for them, give them early access to beta features, give them free subscription, implement their suggestions, share how business is going and your hopes and fears.

 You will be surprised at how quickly networking creates opportunities but it won’t show any results until you put yourself out there.
 Start today.

-The Promote my Content tool can also provide you with a list of potential online communities which you can start to engage with and use to find other real life meet ups.
+The Promote my Content tool can also provide you with a list of potential online communities that you can start to engage with and use to find other real-life meetups.